-Ask 10 photographers to capture one particular moment or scene and you will get 10 different pictures and therefore the true essence of photography comes from within.
-The lens chosen, medium (film, digital, senor size), vantage point, focal length, focus selected, aperture, shutter and then finally the moment when the shutter clicks.
+Ask 10 photographers to capture a moment or scene and you will get 10 very different pictures.
+Photography is subjective, there is no wrong or right, good or bad.
+The lens, medium (film, digital, senor size), vantage point, focal length, focus selected, aperture, shutter and then finally the moment when the shutter clicks.
 These setting are consciously and often instinctively set by the photographer which therefore translates into a style.
 Style can be taught or copied but ideally a photographers style comes from within.
 It’s what makes them tick.

 How did you start out in photography?